 Northern Valley Dairy Production Medicine Center

 Northern Valley was founded in 1981 as the Northern Valley Animal Clinic by Drs.
 Bennett and Nigon after their graduation from veterinary college.
-Today, the clinic is now called Northern Valley Dairy Production Medicine Center and strives to lead the industry by providing progressive production medicine services, expertise, and products to dairy producers and other livestock producers.
+Today, the clinic is now called Northern Valley Dairy Production Medicine Center and serves dairy and other livestock producers.

 Dr. Jim Bennett is a native of a livestock farm in West Central MN.
 He graduated from St. John's University with a BA in Natural Science and received his BS in Veterinary Science and his DVM from the University of Minnesota.
 Dr. Bennett began his career in Plainview when he founded Northern Valley with Dr. Kevin Nigon in 1981 and has been here ever since.
 Dr. Bennett developed an interest in Dairy Production Medicine shortly after graduation.
 An active public speaker, Dr. Bennett has given many presentations over the years and has served as a adjunct Professor at the University of Minnesota, clinical instructor in programs for senior veterinary students, and worked as a subcontractor for Dairy Works.
 He and his wife Pam have 4 children.
 Outside of work, Dr. Bennett enjoys cross country and downhill skiing, running marathons, biking, canoeing, fishing, and hiking.